starsuit/RoboND-search-map/writeup.md

 * I also wanted to try and make the rover a "wall-crawler".
 After experimenting with min and max angles, I found that the simplest solution was just to add a certain number of degrees to the mean of navigable angles:
 `Rover.steer = np.clip(np.mean(Rover.nav_angles * 180/np.pi) + 12 , -15, 15)`.
 There was some trial and error as I varied my angles- too large an angle would steer the rover into the wall a lot, too small and it wouldn't stick to the wall at all.
 I settled on 12, making the rover offset the mean navigable path by 12 degrees, hugging the left wall.

+* Around this time I also implemented a few debugging features.
+Adding the rover status into the simulator itself, overlaid on the worldmap helped me understand the rover's immediate "thinking state".
+I also added the new features like `Rover.stuck_yet` and `Rover.count` to the printout in the command line.
+I also changed the formatting so that each feature printed on a line.
+This meant that the values would "stay in the same place" in the command line as they updated.
+  ![Command line printout][image3]

 * The final thing I did was to experiment with the rover worldmap in the `perception.py` file.
 I wanted to increase my fidelity score, as often my rover would mistake shadowy sand for obstacle rocks.
 I began tweaking how much the worldmapped pixels would increment, adjusting the navigable channel up by 10 each time.
 I found that this had little effect, so took a different approach.
 I thought that when pixels were thresholded as navigable, I'd want to increase their "navigableness", and decrease their "obstacleness" and vice-versa.
 I implemented this like so: